AlexanderShushunov/eslint-plugin-no-x/README.md

 # eslint-plugin-no-x

-no x in names of classes
+No x in names of classes

+This is experiment to write rule.
+It was not published.

 ## Installation